jliu312/cse15l-lab-reports/lab-report-5.md

 - This looks for all files greater than 200 kilobytes, which returns only 3 files.

-- Anohter example, but this time with `-`
+- Another example, but this time with `-`

 ```
 $find written_2 -size -800c